mayavy/sudoku/README.md

 # Till Now

-All view are now class based, rest is same.
+All view are class based, slightly modified HTML & CSS.
-Django monolith
+Django monolith,
 Contains Js-fetch asynchronous request handling

+## Always check all branches, 'master' my not be the latest.

 ## About